shunf4/magisk-blockfrpwriting/README.md

 ## Requirements
 - SM-T825c firmware `T825CZHU1ARA2`
-  - if the device's firmware is not `T825CZHU1ARA2`, decompile `framework-res.apk` , modify the value of `config_persistentDataPackageName` in `framework-res.apk/res/values/strings.xml` to an empty string, then re-compile it and place it under `/sdcard/framework-res/` then reinstall this module. **BE CAREFUL OF POSSIBLE BOOTLOOP CAUSED BY INAPPROPRIATE framework-res.apk!**
+  - if the device's firmware is not `T825CZHU1ARA2`, decompile `framework-res.apk` , modify the value of `config_persistentDataPackageName` in `framework-res.apk/res/values/strings.xml` to an empty string, then re-compile it, replace the resource.arsc & res(directory) of the original framework-res.apk and place it under `/sdcard/framework-res/` then reinstall this module. **BE CAREFUL OF POSSIBLE BOOTLOOP CAUSED BY INAPPROPRIATE framework-res.apk!**
 - Has `/dev/block/bootdevice/by-name/persistent` as the *persistent* partition defined as `ro.frp.pst=/dev/block/persistent`  in `/system/build.prop`.
 ## Instructions